9ae/ace/wiki/vault/o.01.md

 # Goals

+**Treat this as a short story**
+- Inciting incident
+- Work through conflict
+- Learn from conflict
+- Apply learning
+- Hope (lead into the next chapter)

 Think about this as a showcase, put your best foot forward.
 This should be a microsm of the entire first book.

+Must have:
+- Vio & Zaki starting out in opposition to eachother
+- Finding common ground towards the end

+**Inciting incident for book 1 that gets psuedo resolved**

+What are Vio's CTAs?
+- To defend Sicili
+  - Lessa's murder
+- Risk of being uprooted again

+## Plotting
+Draw the link from the first scene (Vio murdering 12 people in cold blood) to last scene (Vio rescuing Zaki even though he did a horrible thing).
+- Zaki did something to trigger Vio's CTA.
+- Zaki's reason for doing X is related to his greater plot of wanting revenge for his parents death.. too much tragic back story?
+- Vio finds it is Zaki who did it
+- But decides to forgive him because _.

 ## Questions

 ### Starting questions
+- What does it mean to have faith in a time when your religious institutions are corrupt?
+- What does it mean to forgive and not forget?
+- What are the internal changes and external acceptences for forgivenss to be complete?
+-

 ### Ending question
+- When is forgiveness the incorrect choice?
+Can you over-forgive?
+When is revenge justified?
+- Are you forgiving for imagine or genuine forgiveness?

 ## Themes
 Forgiveness and faith